rhdeck/react-native-photolibrary-ios-enable/README.md

 yarn add react-native-photolibrary-ios-enable
 ```

-**Note** You can determine the text for the camera permission message via the `IOSPhotoLibraryPrivacyText` property of your `package.json` file.
-To set text, just set the value like so before adding the package. :
+**Note** You can determine the text for the camera permission message via the `IOSPhotoLibraryPrivacyText` and `IOSPhotoLibraryAddPrivacyText` properties of your `package.json` file.
+To set text, just set the value like so before adding the package:

 ```
 {